 Working with the adolescent, the psychiatrist will then develop a formulation that combines the biological, psychological and social parts of the teen’s unique challenges(s).
 This will be done with full consideration of developmental needs, history and strengths.
 This evaluation will then be utilized as one component in the creation of an individualized treatment plan created for each adolescent by Paradigm’s interdisciplinary treatment team.
 Learn more about the teen psychiatric evaluation by reading here.

-Within the first 48 hours of treatment, each adolescent is given a comprehensive psychological testing evaluation by a licensed clinical psychologist.
+Within the first week of treatment, each adolescent is given a psychological testing evaluation.
 This may include written, visual or verbal evaluations administered to assess an adolescent’s cognitive and emotional functioning.
-The results are then coupled with evaluations conducted by the adolescent psychiatrist, and on going assessments completed by licensed marriage and family therapists.
+The results are then coupled with evaluations conducted by the psychiatrist, and on going assessments completed by the treatment teams.
 Collectively, these professionals provide the most comprehensive assessment possible for both diagnostic purposes and the creation and implementation of an individualized treatment plan.
 Learn more about Paradigm’s teen psychological testing by reading more here.

 Paradigm places a high value on individual therapy.
 As evidence, we are the only adolescent treatment program that provides individual therapy every day of an adolescent’s treatment.
 We believe this degree of intensity is imperative to achieving meaningful and sustainable change.
 All daily individual therapy sessions are conducted by credentialed mental health professionals.
 Paradigm Malibu does not use para-professional counselors to provide psychotherapy sessions with participants or their families.
 While group therapy is an important part of any adolescent’s treatment, individual therapy sessions are essential for the deeper, more difficult work required for healing and internalized, long term change.
 Learn more here.